Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated Model Fusion

 The federated averaging algorithm takes the instance ratio of the client as the weight to calculate the averaged neural parameters during model fusion~\cite{mcmahan2017communication}.
 In attentive aggregation, the instance ratio is replaced by adaptive weights as Eq.~\ref{eq:attentive}:

 where $\alpha_k$ is the attention scores for client model parameters.
 FedAtt~\cite{ji2019learning} proposes a simple layer-wise attentive aggregation scheme that takes the server model parameter as the query.
-FedAttOpt~\cite{jiang2020decentralized} enhance the attentive aggregation of FedAtt by scaled dot product.
+FedAttOpt~\cite{jiang2020decentralized} enhances the attentive aggregation of FedAtt by the scaled dot product.
 Like attentive aggregation, FedMed~\cite{wu2020fedmed} proposes an adaptive aggregation algorithm using Jensen-Shannon divergence as the non-parametric weight estimator.
 These three attentive approaches use centralized aggregation architecture with only one shared global model for client model fusion.
 Huang et al.~\cite{huang2021personalized} studied pairwise collaboration between clients and proposed FedAMP with attentive message passing among similar personalized cloud models of each client.
+Wang et al.~\cite{wang2020attention} incorporate the attention-weighted mechanism to federated learning systems to avoid the imbalance of local model quality.
+Concretely, the attention value is computed according to the average reward, average loss, training data size, etc, increasing the possibility of obtaining a more powerful agent model after aggregation.

+The attention-based module is also widely used for personalized federated learning~\cite{zheng2022channelfed,guo2023fedmcsa}.
+In \cite{zheng2022channelfed}, the authors design a PFL framework termed ChannelFed that uses an attention module to assign different weights to channels on the client side.
+After incorporating personalized channel attention, the performance of the local model can be improved and client-specific knowledge can be better captured.
+In \cite{guo2023fedmcsa}, a novel FL framework named federated model components self-attention (FedMCSA) is proposed to facilitate collaboration between clients with similar models.
+In this way, the personalized FL framework can adaptively update models and handle non-IIDness.